Tag Archive for: X12

 The EDI 846 document can be sent to business partners, as many times as necessary.
 It can be 2-3 times a week, up to several times a day; each retailer has his own requirements.
 EDI 846 Inventory Inquiry/Advice permits suppliers to provide trading partners with information about their products without forcing them to make a purchase.
 In addition, the EDI 846 transaction is often used to notify business partners about the availability of goods at discounted prices.

-EDI 846 Inventory Inquiry and Advice usage
+EDI 846 Inventory Inquiry and Advice Usage

 The other obvious question about 846: who uses this EDI 846 message other than Amazon and the major eCommerce retailers?